Marks & Spencer share rally lifts Britain's blue-chip FTSE index

-* Meggitt up 7.6 percent on share buyback plan (Updates with closing prices)
+* Meggitt up 7.5 percent on share buyback plan (Adds detail, quotes, updates prices)

 By Alistair Smout